closure-poland/dhcp-inventory/README.md

 bin/inventory.js unmap 11:22:33:44:55:66
 # Export our mappings (only static, not temporary leases) to dnsmasq
 bin/inventory.js export --type dnsmasq --apply
+# Add a host to a group
+bin/inventory.js group_add testgroup another-host
+# Remove a host from a group
+bin/inventory.js group_remove testgroup another-host
+# Serve the inventory over HTTP for ansible clients - replace the IP address with your server's ansible-facing interface
+bin/ansible-http.js --http-host=192.168.0.1
 ```

 ## Host list format